JessicaJHee/rhdh-sidekick/README.md

 > **Note:** You must run this command at least once before using the triage command.
 Re-run it whenever you want to refresh the knowledge base with new Jira data.

 ---

+After building the knowledge base, you have two independent options to evaluate assignments:

+- **Triage**: Shows recommendations in a single table for quick inspection.
+No changes are applied.
+- **Review**: Guides you through each issue to review, approve, and apply changes to Jira one-by-one.

 ### 2. Triage Jira Issues Using the RAG Agent